yokolet/new-note/_posts/2023-03-12-getting-started-graphql-using-ruby-on-rails.md

 }
 ```

-After executing user and post creations, check that by a query.
+After executing create user and post mutations, check the result by GraphQL queries we tried above.
 A new user, posts should be created.
+The Rails console is another way to test newly added user and post.